juliamrch/ci-cd-chaos/content/doc/quickstart/_index.md

 {{% /details %}}

+This doc is awesome and will change the world!!!

 {{% details title= "GitHub ⋅ Does not appear to be a git repository" closed="true" %}}
 You can't directly push to an application created on Clever Cloud as a GitHub app: in this case, only the automatic deployment from GitHub is henceforth allowed.